juniorise/juniorise_laravel/README.md

-## Run this project a project
+## Run this start a project
 1. and execute `composer install`
+2. and `composer require doctrine/dbal`
-2. then run project `php artisan serve`
+3. then run project `php artisan serve`

 if there is any problem then delete "/vendor" folder, and run above command again.